 Here are the facts: You’ll try and try again, and you’ll get better every time.
 Each successive level within the AFF curriculum comes with it a tried-and-true, well-determined set of skills for each new skydiving student to demonstrate mastery.
 While every person learning to skydive can expect to jump at least eight times, most people don’t do it that quickly.
 Most students jump a couple of times at each level — and get really excited when they pass!

-We’re excited about watching your path to skydiving solo and mastering a set of skills that’ll put you on-level with the birdies.
+We’re excited about watching your path to skydiving solo and mastering a set of skills that’ll put you on the same level as the birdies.
 And we want you to do it with us here at Skydive Monroe!
 Reserve your place today!